daviswestbrook/iMessageReport/README.md

 # iMessageReport
 iMessage Report analyzes iMessage data stored in MacBooks to give insight into relationships and habits

 Tapback data (iMessage reactions such as "like", "emphasize", etc) is the primary focus of this project.
 Since tapback data is not persisted, the messages are manipulated to accurately impute this valuable information.
-To my research, this function has nowhere else been (publicly) implemented.
+To my research, this utility has nowhere else been (publicly) implemented.

 To simply pull a message stream's data to a CSV, use pull-group.py.